 Let me be clear that I’m not offering any form of financial advice here.
 I am simply offering something to think about.
 You should always conduct your own due diligence and seek the advice of your support team to find out what is best for your unique situation.
 With that said, here is a quick reference of things to consider when looking at turnaround management.

-One of the phrases we like to use at our sister company Heritage Business Advisors is, “Tighten the belt.”
+One of the phrases we like to use is, “tighten the belt.”
 If you’re hemorrhaging cash, do all you can to stop it.
 Get rid of the “nice to haves” and only keep the things that are essential to your business.
 While doing this, avoid cutting any payments that would be damaging to the value of your business if possible.

 This is so important to a successful turnaround.
 Make sure that you have a team that is complementary to one another and is working toward the new vision.
 If you need to make cuts, make the first one deep.
 Avoid doing it in stages because this causes the remaining staff to be fearful that they are next.